aardappel/treesheets/README.txt

 - to distribute, build an installer with TS_installer.nsi (requires nsis.sourceforge.net)

 Linux:
-- build wxWidgets 3.0.0 (or better) as usual on linux, but use these arguments to configure:
+- build wxWidgets as usual on linux, but use these arguments to configure:
   --enable-unicode --enable-optimize=-O2 --disable-shared
 - in the src folder build.sh should now compile treesheets without errors.
 - the exe is in the TS folder, tgz this folder to distribute

 OSX:
-- build wxWidgets 3.0.1 (or better) as follows:
+- build wxWidgets as follows:
 - inside the wxWidgets dir:
 - mkdir build_osx
 - cd build_osx